AfriMTEB and AfriE5: Benchmarking and Adapting Text Embedding Models for African Languages: Introduction

-We evaluate widely used baselines, including BGE-M3, E5 variants (e.g., e5-mistral-7b-instruct), Qwen embeddings, Gemini embedding-001, and Embedding Gemma \citep{chen2024bgem3embeddingmultilingualmultifunctionality,wang2024multilinguale5textembeddings,zhang2025qwen3embeddingadvancingtext,lee2025geminiembeddinggeneralizableembeddings}.
-On \afrimteblite{}, our adapted model \afriefive{}, trained only on nine African languages, achieves an average score of 63.7, surpassing me5-large-instruct (62.0) and Gemini embedding-001 (63.1).
-Remarkably, despite being tuned with data and languages aligned to the \afrimteblite, our model leveraged cross-lingual transfer to generalize to the broader \afrimteb{} benchmark covering 59 languages and 38 datasets, where it also delivers the best performance with an average score of 62.4, ahead of me5-large-instruct (61.3) and Gemini embedding-001 (60.6) as shown in \autoref{fig:afrimteb-full-score}.
+We evaluate popular text embedding models, such as BGE-M3~\citep{chen2024bgem3embeddingmultilingualmultifunctionality}, mE5~\citep{wang2024multilinguale5textembeddings}, Qwen embeddings~\citep{zhang2025qwen3embeddingadvancingtext}, Gemini embedding-001~\citep{lee2025geminiembeddinggeneralizableembeddings}, and Embedding Gemma~\citep{vera2025embeddinggemmapowerfullightweighttext}.
+On \afrimteblite{}, our adapted model \afriefive{}, trained only on nine African languages, achieves an average score of 63.7, surpassing mE5-large-instruct (62.0) and Gemini embedding-001 (63.1).
+Remarkably, despite being tuned with data and languages aligned to the \afrimteblite, our model leveraged cross-lingual transfer to generalize to the full \afrimteb{} benchmark covering 59 languages and 38 datasets, where it also delivers the best performance with an average score of 62.4, ahead of mE5-large-instruct (61.3) and Gemini embedding-001 (60.6) as shown in \autoref{fig:afrimteb-full-score}.
 These results highlight that targeted cross-lingual adaptation on a carefully selected subset of languages can transfer effectively to a much larger set, yielding consistent improvements across task families while preserving the backbone’s general utility.